- Created by //SEIBERT/MEDIA employee, last modified on Mar 31, 2021

 In a wiki, you might read that a project is already in the home stretch – yet in conversations with others, you hear it’s doomed to failure.
 Your ability to identify everyone who has previously put a reasonable amount of effort into a topic, whether intensively or latently, is often an enormous help when it comes to assessing how to develop that topic in your political landscape so it can actually gain a foothold and grow.

-In the past, customers have told me about how they first approached colleagues in the divisions in their own companies.
-During this exchange with “in-house contacts,” it quickly became clear to them that managers from other departments apparently had completely different goals sometimes.
-And when it finally came to discussions with the main managers from other areas, our customer was already best informed about what is possible and what is not and what needs to be taken into consideration.
+In the past, customers have told me about how they first approached colleagues in other divisions of their own companies.
+During this exchange with “in-house contacts,” it quickly became clear to them that managers from other departments sometimes seemed to have completely different goals.
+And when it finally came down to discussions with the main managers from other areas, our customers were invariably best informed about what was possible, what was not, and what needed to be taken into consideration.

 Sometimes employees need years or even decades to know how to maneuver in a company’s political minefield.
-A transparent intranet environment allows newcomers to collect the information they need with a little patience and hard work and navigate through the organization skillfully.
+A transparent intranet environment allows newcomers to collect the information they need and to skillfully navigate the organization with just a little bit of patience and hard work.

 Of course, searching through documents, protocols, and wiki pages is not the only way to find people and contacts on the intranet.
-However, it is an effective way of carrying out qualitative searches and informing yourself beforehand.
-Easier and faster, on the other hand, is what is referred to as an expert search.
+It is, however, an effective way of carrying out qualitative searches and informing yourself beforehand.
+If you’re looking for something easier and faster, on the other hand, what you need is an expert search.

 Company search for experts using filters.
 Source file: https://seibert.biz/expertensuchemitfilternbeispiel

 An expert search like this involves employees simply entering a name and finding the appropriate person, including their profile and contact information.

 What’s more interesting, however, is the ability to filter your search from a very large number of results to just a few relevant hits.
 In the example here, we filter first by location (Frankfurt), then by qualification (Linchpin), and finally by language skills until we find the detailed profile of a matching individual.